Inherit the Winds

 Inherit the Winds (風を継ぐもの, Kaze o Tsugu Mono) is an upcoming Japanese original anime television series produced by Aniplex and animated by Live2D Creative Studio and Drive.
 It is directed by Tomohiro Kawamura, written by Yutaka Narii, and features character designs by Fumi Ebina and music by Shigeru Kishida.
 It is loosely based on a series of plays of the same name produced by the theater group Caramel Box, which Narii belongs to, although it features a different story.
+The series is set to premiere in January 2027 on the Agaru Anime programming block on all JNN affiliates, including CBC and TBS.
+A theatrical edition of the anime will open in Japanese theaters on November 13, 2026 by Animec.
+The opening theme song is "Kaze wo Tsugumono" (風を継ぐもの), and the ending theme song is "Namida no Kawa" (涙の河), both performed by Quruli and Hitsujibungaku.
 A four-panel manga adaptation illustrated by Matsuri Muramatsu will begin serialization on Kodansha's Twi4 X (formerly Twitter) account and Saizensen website in 2026.

+Plot

+In 1863, amidst the turmoil of the Bakumatsu era, an amnesiac boy is brought to the barracks of the Mibu Rōshigumi in Kyoto.
+The boy is assisted by the organization's officer Okita Sōji, who names him Tachikawa Jinsuke.
+While attempting to regain his memories, Jinsuke begins work as a soldier of the Mibu Rōshigumi, as the organization evolves into the Shinsengumi and becomes witnesses to a world undergoing rapid change.